RBryanYT/GSansCord/README.md

 # GSansCord
-Discord theme to use Google Sans as the font, and Droid Sans Mono for codeblocks
+Discord theme to use Google Sans *(actually Product Sans but like google made it and it looks basically the same sooooooo)* as the font, and Droid Sans Mono for codeblocks

+## Installation
+*currently only written for vencord but shouldn't be that hard to install on better discord*

+### Vencord using Online Link
+Just paste this link into Vencord's Online Themes: `link not here yet :/`